Luscious Turmeric Latte

 so let's just have a chat about what's in this terrific recipe:

-- Turmeric packs a mighty antioxidant punch too - turmeric is known for it's health promoting properties: It even kills cancer cells in vitro (which means in a test tube).
+Turmeric packs a mighty antioxidant punch too - turmeric is known for it's health promoting properties: It even kills cancer cells in vitro (which means in a test tube).
 It is also high in beta carotene, has anti-inflammatory and anti-depressant effects and can strengthen your immune system.
 What's not to love about this amazing root.
+To learn more about the benefits of turmeric, click here

 So what are you waiting for?
 Give this amazing drink a go..